 Joyce, Beckett, Heaney, Binchy, Wilde – for a small island, Ireland’s contribution to world literature is astounding.
-Irish novelists, poets and playwrights are recognized as genre-defining pioneers and include no less than four Nobel Prize winners.
+Our novelists, poets and playwrights are recognised as genre-defining pioneers and include no less than four Nobel prize winners.

 This literary heritage is a treasured part of Irish culture that can be traced across the entire island, etched into the landscapes, streets and traditional pubs.

 It’s here you can behold the Mourne Mountains that inspired CS Lewis to create Narnia, have a pint in the same pub as poet WB Yeats and Dracula-author Bram Stoker, or follow in the footsteps of Joycean Dublin.

 Yes, great stories and the stories-behind-stories are found all over the island.
 Like in Belfast, where the distinct outline of Cave Hill – known locally as Napoleon’s Nose – moved satirist Jonathan Swift to create the sleeping giant in Gulliver’s Travels.
 Or in the

 Dublin, a UNESCO City of Literature, takes pride in its literary heroes and is filled with landmarks in their honor.
 Bronze statues of iconic writers pepper the streets, like poet Patrick Kavanagh on the Grand Canal and Oscar Wilde in Merrion Square.
 Samuel Beckett is remembered with a bridge over the River Liffey while a theatre in Trinity College recalls Booker prizewinner Anne Enright.

 Think like a wise man but communicate in the language of the people.

 Another way we celebrate our literary culture?
 Festivals.
 Each year, events like Yeats Day and Bloomsday in Dublin commemorate Ireland’s most renowned authors with performances, readings and workshops for aspiring writers.

 Need we spell it out any more?